mrzzy/notes/README.md

 This repository collects some notes from my attempts (with varying levels of success) to learn things through courses, books, websites and video lectures
-- the notes are NOT market subsitutes of the actual referenced material (ie some content may be obmitted)
+- the notes are NOT market substitutes of the actual referenced material (ie some content may be obmitted)

-> Rights & Content included in these notes  belongs to the their respective orignal  authors.
+> Rights & Content included in these notes  belongs to the their respective original  authors.
 > Go show them some :heart: by buying their book/course/viewing their site/
 > watching their videos etc.